Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: REVIEW OF MACHINE LEARNING APPLICATIONS FOR IoMT SECURITY

-In another study made by (Kumar et al., 2021) in \cite{kumar2021ensemble}, where they presented an IDS based on ensemble learning using fog-cloud architecture to detect cyber-attack in IoMT networks.
-The proposed system consists of preprocessing traffic data by transforming the categorical values into numerical values, replacing the missing value with the mean of the values of that particular feature, then selecting the features that participate in the intrusion detection by applying the correlation coefficient method, then normalize the numerical values by using the min-max technique so that it is represented in a specific range of value.
-Once the data are preprocessed, they use a learning set consisting of NB, DT, and RF that produces three prediction outputs, then these outputs are fed to XGBoot to produce the final output using the majority voting.
-In the case of intrusion detection, the administrator is alerted.
-The deployment of this framework is based on a fog-cloud architecture using Software as a Service at the fog level and Infrastructure as a Service at the cloud level.
-The authors used the Ton-IoT dataset \cite{NourMoustafa2019} to evaluate their framework, representing data collected from heterogeneous and large-scale IoT networks.
-They used the following metrics: accuracy, detection rate, precession, FAR, and F1-score.
-After performing the different tests, the authors obtained a 99.98\% detection rate, 96.35\% accuracy, and a reduction of up to 5.59\% of the FAR.
+A recent study made by Kumar et al. (2021) in \cite{kumar2021ensemble} proposed an IDS that utilizes ensemble learning and a fog-cloud architecture to detect cyber-attacks in IoMT networks.
+The system preprocesses traffic data by converting categorical values into numerical values, replacing missing values with the mean of the corresponding feature values, and selecting the relevant features for intrusion detection using the correlation coefficient method.
+The numerical values are then normalized using the min-max technique to ensure they fall within a specific range.
+The system uses a learning set consisting of NB, DT, and RF algorithms, which produce three prediction outputs.
+These outputs are then fed to XGBoost to produce the final output using majority voting.
+When an intrusion is detected, the administrator is alerted.
+The framework is deployed using a fog-cloud architecture, which utilizes Software as a Service at the fog level and Infrastructure as a Service at the cloud level.
+The authors evaluated their framework using the Ton-IoT dataset \cite{NourMoustafa2019}, representing data collected from heterogeneous and large-scale IoT networks.
+The evaluation metrics were accuracy, detection rate, precision, FAR, and F1-score.
+The results show a detection rate of 99.98\%, an accuracy of 96.35\%, and a reduction of up to 5.59\% of the FAR.
 These results surpassed those of previous studies that used IDS.

 In another research made by (Gupta et al., 2022) in \cite{gupta2022cybersecurity}, they proposed to use of deep hierarchical stacked neural networks to detect attacks that would attempt to modify the data flow, including meta-information that transits between the gateways and the edge cloud and between the edge cloud and the core cloud within multi-cloud healthcare systems called MUSE.
 This method includes reusing the edge cloud's trained layers to merge them and form a pre-trained model at the core cloud level.
 The tests were performed on three different datasets: UNSW-BOT-IoT and UNSW15 \cite{NourMoustafa2019} and one generated by the authors.
 A comparison was made with the method that does not reuse the trained layers of the edge cloud.
 The results show that the solution proposed by the authors improves the training efficiency and accuracy with a rate that varies between 95-100\% and reduces the training time by 26.2\%.